tyguymills/passwordgenerator/README.md

 To help start me off on my javascript journey and help me with something that comes in handy in my daily life

 # Installation
-no installation necessary.
+No installation necessary.
 Just have the files I have on Github.

 # Contributors
-no
+No

-# Questions
+# Contact Me

-no
-tyguymills
+github: tyguymills
-tyguymills@gmail.com
+Email: tyguymills@gmail.com

-# License
-mit